VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: DontScrubGuids

-Strings containing inline Guids are also scrubbed by default.
-To disable this behavior, use:
+Strings containing inline Guids can also be scrubbed.
+To enable this behavior, use:

-snippet: DontScrubInlineGuids
+snippet: ScrubInlineGuids

 ## Dates are scrubbed